omnia-md/PyData2014/slides.md

 - Can we understand the microscopic behavior of proteins?
 - Can we connect this knowledge to human disease?
-- Can we engineer small molecules to control protein?
+- Can we rationally engineer small molecule inhibitors?

 ---
 title: Our Toolbox: Molecular Dynamics